istavrinides/AzureChallenge/README.md

   - **Local**: Any other placeholder.
 These are applied (as a value) only at the current question level
 - **Justification**: Message to show if the user successfully answers the question.
 Serves as a way to offer an explanation, usefulness etc.
 - **Useful links**: List of URLs that could help the user answer the question.
-- **Uri endpoints to call**: A list of URI's the backed will call to validate the question.
+- **Uri endpoints to call**: *Only for API-Based questions*.
+A list of URI's the backed will call to validate the question.
 URIs can be parameterized with placeholders exactly in the same manner as the question text.
-- **Requires elevated (Contributor) access to the resource**: The Service Principal used has Read access (at the level the user will assign this).
+- **Requires elevated (Contributor) access to the resource**: *Only for API-based questions*.
+The Service Principal used has Read access (at the level the user will assign this).
 Some APIs require Contributor access.
 Setting this will show a warning to the user in the question screen so that they can set the permission correctly.

 ### Challenges
 Challenges is the way we define